MJ7898/workshop_firebase/README.md

 # Firebase: PSE DBS Chat

 This is the source code for the Firebase PSE DBS Chat.
-It includes start and end versions of the code for Web, Cloud Functions, Performance Monitoring.

-## How to make contributions?
-Please read and follow the steps in the [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License
 See [LICENSE](LICENSE)